Sinister

 Story & Plot Summary: Sinister

-Quick Plot Summary: Sinister is a Horror, Thriller, Mystery film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2012, Sinister is a Horror, Thriller, Mystery film directed by Scott Derrickson.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Ethan Hawke.

 Story Breakdown